Anne Madden (artist): 1960s

-In 1960 Madden had a solo exhibition in the Dawson Gallery, Dublin which was a resounding success.
+In 1960 Madden had a solo exhibition in the Dawson Gallery, Dublin, which was a resounding success.
 The Irish Times reviewer commented,"Anne Madden paints landscape with a quite remarkable power to dredge away the soft clothing which covers the land.
 She reveals the bones, the skeleton, not in the sense that such forms conote decay but rather to recall the simple grandeur which remains in winter snows or when wind has ripped away the foliage."In the mid 1960s on, their comparatively reclusive life in Carros village was changed by the opening of the Fondation Maeght in Saint-Paul, where over the years they were constantly meeting painters, sculptors, writers, poets, and musicians forming friendships resumed in Paris and elsewhere.
 Madden was the first recipient of the Carroll Prize in 1964.
 Madden also had a solo exhibition at the New Gallery in Belfast in the autumn of 1964.

 In 1965 Anne Madden represented Ireland at the Paris Biennale, before regularly exhibiting in that city.
 From the 1960s she began to paint a series of abstract landscapes influenced by her time as a young girl in the west of Ireland, near the Burren in County Clare.
 In 1966 Madden was one of four invited artists to show at the 9th annual exhibition of the Ulster Society of Women Artists in Belfast.

 1970s

 Between 1970 and 1979 Madden painted a large series of vertical works, their size determined by her height and reach.
 The works derived from megaliths and other prehistoric monuments were reflections on life and death.
 These works tended to be hard-edged and dark in tone.
 Madden stated that they were an overt reflection of The Troubles in Northern Ireland,"They tended to be dark tonally, reflections of grief, of the Irish landscape, of an instinctive search to find or extract light from darkness; elegies of personal grief but also to the terrible and tragic events in Northern Ireland."Madden showed work at the Oireachtas Exhibition in 1971 and had three solo exhibitions in 1974 - at the Ulster Museum, Belfast, the New Art Centre, London, and at the Dawson Gallery in Dublin.
-Madden held a further one-man show, at the Arts Council of Northern Ireland Gallery in 1979.
+Madden enjoyed a further one-person show, at the Arts Council of Northern Ireland Gallery in 1979.